stefgina/dgp/README.md

 RUN git clone https://github.com/stefgina/dgp.git \
 ```

-Specifically the problem occurs with the dependencies boto3 and botocore, conflicting with their equivalent AWS requirements.
+The problem occurs with the dependencies boto3 and botocore, conflicting with their equivalent awscli requirements.